fabXlabs/fabX/README.md

 ## Setup / Documentation

-Here is an overview for a minimal set up of a new fabX installation:
+Here is a general overview how to set up a new fabX installation:

 * Create a personal administrator account.
     * Login with username "admin" and password "password".